 A comprehensive set of teaching resources on the Holocaust and Nazi persecution, produced by the NEU and the Holocaust Educational Trust.

 LGBT+ education professionals, pupils and families are vital members of all nursery, school and college communities and of our union.

 Advice on working through the menopause, guides and checklists for leaders and school reps and the NEU's model menopause policy.

-A key priority of the union, to ensure all members have a voice in the union, the classroom and broader society, and do not face barriers to promotion, representation or participation.
+A key priority of the union is to make sure all members have a voice in the union, the workplace and broader society; and do not face barriers to promotion, representation or participation.

 In the last few years there has been much work done, raising awareness and increasing the visibility of transgender issues.
 This advice aims to helps school and college staff support gender variant or questioning students in the educational environment.